YosysHQ/yosys/README.md

   that have the same ports as the real thing but do not contain information on the internal configuration.
 This modules are only used by the synthesis passes to identify input and output ports of cells.
-The Verilog backend also does not output blackbox modules on default.
+The Verilog backend also does not output blackbox modules on default. ``read_verilog``, unless called with ``-noblackbox`` will automatically set the blackbox attribute on any empty module it reads.

+- The ``noblackbox`` attribute set on an empty module prevents ``read_verilog`` from automatically setting the blackbox attribute on the module.

 - The ``whitebox`` attribute on modules triggers the same behavior as ``blackbox``, but is for whitebox modules, i.e. library modules that